Light rail in the United States: "Hybrid rail" systems

-Hybrid rail systems, introduced in 2004 with New Jersey's River Line, are passenger trains operating on the national rail network using vehicles that do not meet Federal Railroad Administration (FRA) Tier I crashworthiness standards.
-These services typically use lightweight diesel multiple units (DMUs) and operate on tracks that may be shared with freight trains, which usually run outside passenger service hours.
-Unlike conventional commuter rail, hybrid rail provides all-day service, though headways are generally longer than those of urban light rail.
-Unlike most commuter rail systems which only operate during the weekday peak travel periods, hybrid rail systems operate all-day, every day, but typically at longer headways than light rail.
+Hybrid rail systems, first introduced to the United States in 2004 with New Jersey's River Line, use passenger trains that operate on the national rail network with vehicles that do not meet Federal Railroad Administration (FRA) Tier I crashworthiness standards.
+These services typically employ lightweight diesel multiple unit (DMUs) and run on tracks that may also carry freight, with freight train operations usually scheduled outside passenger hours.
+Unlike conventional commuter rail, hybrid rail provides all-day, seven-day-a-week service, though generally at longer headways than urban light rail.